mattiasholm/drinks/recipes/Blue Ocean.md

 - Add lemon juice
 - Add ice and stir
 - Fill up with 7 Up
-- Garnish with lemon wedges
+- Garnish with lemon slice

 ## Served in:
 - Highball glass